DPDK/dpdk/doc/guides/nics/mlx5.rst

   The files will be created in /var/log directory or in current directory.

   set to 128 by default.

+- ``lro_timeout_usec`` parameter [int]

+  The maximum allowed duration of an LRO session, in micro-seconds.
+  PMD will set the nearest value supported by HW, which is not bigger than the input ``lro_timeout_usec`` value.
+  If this parameter is not specified, by default PMD will set the smallest value supported by HW.

 Firmware configuration
 ~~~~~~~~~~~~~~~~~~~~~~